arc-l/arc-l.github.io/index.md

 [Soon-Jo Chung](http://www.eas.caltech.edu/people/sjchung) and [Petros G. Voulgaris](https://www.unr.edu/me/people/petros-voulgaris).
 He completed his undergraduate studies at the University of Science and Technology of China (USTC).

-Dr. Yu is a recipient of the NSF CAREER Award and the Amazon Research Award in Robotics.
+Dr. Yu is a recipient of the NSF CAREER Award, the Amazon Research Award in Robotics, and the NVidia Academic grant.
 His Erd&#337;s number is at its limit of 2.

 ## Prospective Students